jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 In fact, using `var` is a declaration to the machine and to other programmers that "_I intend that the value of this assignment change over the course of execution_".

 It may be that the novice programmer misunderstands assignment of arrays in JS.
-Making this a `var` doesn't make the contents of the array mutable - you have to do deliberate work to make them immutable.
+Making this a `var` doesn't make the _contents_ of the array mutable - you have to do real deliberate work to make them immutable.
 Rather, declaring this as `var` makes _the assignment itself mutable_.
-Meaning that `memArray` can be mutated by pointing it to something other than the array you just created and assigned to it.
+Meaning that `memArray` itself can be mutated by pointing it to something other than the array you just created and assigned to it.

 Somewhere deep in the code, a function could do: